PritamAich/Analyzing-Electric-Vehicle-Sales-Drop/README.md

 # Analyzing Electric Vehicle Sales Drop

-This is a micro-experience working on a real world use-case that is obtained from [bluetick.ai](https://app.bluetick.ai/micro-experiences).
+This is a micro-experience working on a real world use-case that is obtained from [bluetick.ai](https://app.bluetick.ai/micro-experiences) created with experts from CarDekho Group.
 It can be accesed from here: https://app.bluetick.ai/workstation/104

 ## Project Overview